 Some riders would say that scooters like the Vespa 300 series can reach as high as 50,000 miles before needing major service.
 Others would say that your scooter can go beyond 100,000 + miles like the Honda Silverwing owner talked about on ADVRider.com.

 While brand doesn’t matter, there does seem to be evidence that the type of motorcycle here does matter.
 Well, in terms of what type of scooter it is.
-Maxi-scooters seem to have more reports of the higher mileage limits.
+Maxi-scooters seem to have more reports of the higher mileage limits, but I imagine they are ridden more than the 10 year old 50cc scooter you just found for a sweet deal that only has 1,000 miles on it!

 Has the Scooter Had a Lot of Heavy Loads? or Ridden Hard?